eukaprotech/euka-datatables/README.md

 # Select Rows
 Selection of rows is a table level option named 'selectRows'.
 By default selection of rows is disabled.
 To enable selection set 'selectRows' to true in table options.
-To get the rows selected set 'onRowsSelect' in table options.
+To listen to changes in the rows selected set 'onRowsSelect' in table options.

 ```javascript
 let options = {//table options